 - discard the received SRAP Data PDU.

-When the U2N Remote UE or the U2N Relay UEreceives a SRAP PDU with invalid or reserved values, the SRAP entity shall:
+When any of the U2N Remote UE, the U2N Relay UE, the U2U Remote UE or the U2U Relay UE receives a SRAP PDU with invalid or reserved values, the SRAP entity shall:

 - discard the received SRAP PDU.

+Editor’s Notes: FFS on the other error handling for U2U Remote UE and U2U Relay UE.

 Next Change